-- At the top of the pane, click the Text Symbol tab and click the Properties tab.
+- At the top of the pane, click the Text Symbol tab.

 - Expand Appearance and set Color to Arctic White.

-- For Size, choose 21 pt and click Apply.
-If necessary, click Yes in the associated message box.
+- For Size, type 21 pt and click Apply.

-- Add another text element to the right of the Total Job Growth bar and type 389,000 Jobs.
+- Add another text rectangle to the right of the Total Job Growth bar and type 389,000 Jobs.

-- Add a third text element under the jobs label and type 212,000 Houses.
+- Add a third text rectangle under the jobs label and type 212,000 Houses.

-- Make the text color a Mars Red and change the size to 14 pt.
+- Change Color to Mars Red and change Size to 14 pt.
 For Font style, choose Bold and click Apply.